 Visit a Doctor

-You consult your healthcare provider, who will access if a PSA test is appropriate based on your age, health, and risk factors.
+You consult your healthcare provider, who will assess if a PSA test is appropriate based on your age, health, and risk factors.

 Blood Sample